C-ration: Accessory pack

 The inclusion of additional accessories and condiments led to the development of an accessory package.

 The brown butcher paper accessory pack contained sugar tablets, halazone water purification tablets (for a brief period in 1945), a flat wooden spoon, a piece of candy-coated chewing gum, 3 "short" sample 3-packs or one "long" sample 9-pack of commercial-grade cigarettes and a book of 20 cardboard moisture-resistant matches, a paper-wrapped P-38 can opener printed with instructions for its proper use, and typically 22.5 sheets of toilet paper (compared to 3 sheets for the British Army).
-The P-38 can openers were generally worn on the GI's "dog tag" chain to facilitate opening the next meal's cans.
+The P-38 can openers were generally worn on the GI's "dog tag" chain for convenience.

 In 1945, the accessory pack was modified.
 Per the order of the Surgeon General, the halazone tablets were removed and salt tablets were added.
 Also, feedback from the field revealed that some soldiers opened up accessory packs just to get the cigarettes and threw away the rest of the items.
 To reduce waste, the accessory pack was now divided into the short pack with cigarettes and matches, and the long pack containing the other accessories.

 Cigarette brands issued included Camel, Chelsea, Chesterfield, Craven A, Lucky Strike, Old Gold, Philip Morris, Player's, Raleigh, and Wings.